wjakethompson/wjt-quarto/blog/tidy-sports-analytics/2017-06-09-tidy-sports-analytics-part-1-dplyr/index.markdown

 ---
-title: "Tidy Sports Analytics, Part 1: dplyr"
+title: "Tidy sports analytics, part 1: dplyr"
 date: 2017-06-09
 subtitle: ""
 description: "Learn how to use dplyr for data manipulation as we explore NFL data."